parastrom/async_test/README.md

 # Uring Test

-- A  small singly threaded runtime backed by io_uring, with min
+- A  small singly threaded runtime backed by io_uring, with network/file support